 - It serializes the payload sent to JSON and XML.

 - Aids configuring the content headers, including disposition, type of content, and similar.
 It supports handling the responses coming from the remote endpoint.

 - It also enables the performance of JSON and XML response deserialization.

 - It helps add a query, form, header, and similar parameters to the request without extra effort and complications.

 If you want to start with RestSharp, the first step is creating an instance.
 It also uses instances just like HttpClient to make requests.
 However, by default, it gets set to the GET, which you can modify using the Method parameter.

 In addition, RestSharp automatically encodes the GET, POST, or PUT requests.
-It also adds parameters to them, which will get added with each HTTP request.
+It also adds parameters to them, which will be added with each HTTP request.
 Besides, you can use it for adding a URL segment and cookies method to retrieve cookie data from the response.
 Thus, RestSharp aids in customizing every HTTP call aspect and supports sending objects as a request.